Joseph Taylor Robinson House: Description

 The Robinson house is a 2 1/2-story wood-frame structure resting on a foundation of granite and brick.
 The exterior is sheathed in clapboards, and the roof is steeply pitched with a complex and irregular plan.
 There are four chimneys, two of brick and two of granite and brick.
 The main (east-facing) facade consists of a full-width porch supported by three square granite posts, above which are two pairs of sash windows, topped by a pair of gable ends, each with two small square windows.
 The gable ends are finished in stucco with decorative half-timbering.
 The porch is decorated with flattened Tudor-style arches and ornamental brackets, and shelters the main entrance, which is under the right gable, and paired windows under the left gable.

 The south elevation has a porch stylistically similar to that on the main facade, but smaller.
 Above it is a fully enclosed sleeping porch, and there is a gable dormer projecting from the roof.
 The west (rear) elevation has two small porches, and the north elevation has a dormer matching that on the south side.

-The interior has a wealth of high-quality woodwork, made using some of the choicest and most unusual cuts available at the time.
-The sliding door between the living and dining rooms is made of burled pine, and the entrance columns to the living room were supposedly fashioned from tree trunks.
+The interior contains woodwork made from pine burr and other wood cuts available at the time.
+A sliding door between the living and dining rooms is made of pine burr, and the entrance columns to the living room were fashioned from tree trunks.

 In addition to the house, the property includes a carriage house built using the same methods as the house.
 The yard is enclosed by an iron fence on the south and east sides, and a rock wall on the north and west sides.